-The 1100 Watt AC to DC power factor corrected (PFC) power supply converts standard AC mains power into a main output of 12VDC for powering intermediate bus architectures (IBA).
-The power supplies meet international safety standards and display the CE-Mark for the European Low Voltage Directive (LVD).
+There are two options for the power supply modules.
+The first is an 1100 Watt AC to DC power factor corrected (PFC) power supply that converts standard AC mains power into a main output of 12VDC for powering intermediate bus architectures (IBA) in high performance and reliability servers, routers, and network switches.
+The second option is an 1100W DC to DC converter that converts standard telecommunication 48VDC power to the 12V main output.
+Both power supply options meet international safety standards and display the CE-Mark for the European Low Voltage Directive (LVD).